phalcon/documentation/docs/performance.md

 PHP is becoming faster with every new version.
 Using the latest version improves the performance of your applications and also of Phalcon.

 ### Bytecode Cache
-[OPcache][opcache] as many other bytecode caches helps applications reduce the overhead of read, tokenize and parse PHP files in each request.
+[OPcache][opcache] as many other bytecode caches help applications reduce the overhead of reading, tokenizing, and parsing PHP files in each request.
 The interpreted results are kept in
 RAM between requests as long as PHP runs as fcgi (fpm) or mod_php.
-OPcache is bundled with php starting 5.5.0.
+OPcache is bundled with PHP starting at 5.5.0.
 To check if it is activated, look for the following entry in php.ini:

 ```ini
 opcache.enable = On